wxmbugu/web_crawler/README.md

 # Web_Crawler

-Simple link parser with go
+Simple web_crawler with go

-Searches for links in a webpage
+follows link in a website

 To run the simple script go run main.go "url of webpage you want links for"